Google Play Games

 Google Play Games is an online video gaming service by Google for Windows 10 and 11, Chromebooks, and Android devices.

-Google Play Games on Android, launched in 2013, features "instant play" games, gamer profiles, saved games and achievements.
-Google Play Games for PC Beta launched in 2021 with a curated set of Android games optimized for Windows and Chromebooks.
+Google Play Games on Android, launched in 2013, features mobile achievements, leaderboards, gamer profiles, saved games and achievements which give XP to level up.
+The instant play feature is retired since December of 2025.
+The maximum level a user can go is currently 99, which used to be 50.
+Google Play Games for PC Beta launched in 2021 with a set of Android games optimized for Windows and Chromebooks.
 The user gamer profile syncs across Google Play Games on PCs and mobile devices.
 A Google Account is required to use most of the features Google Play Games has.

 History

 The Google Play Games emulator service was introduced at the Google I/O 2013 Developer Conference, and the standalone Google Play Games mobile app was launched for Android on July 24, 2013.
 Andrew Webster of The Verge compared Google Play Games to Game Center, a similar gaming network for users of Apple Inc.'s own iOS operating system.

 Google Play Games has received updates over the years since its launch, including a screen-recording feature, custom gamer IDs, built-in games, and an arcade for game discovery.
 After the launch of Google Play Games, popular mobile game titles, such as Clash of Clans and Clash Royale, have been added to Google Play Games' catalog, with achievements.

 Real-time and turn-based multiplayer services have been deprecated since September 16, 2019.
 Support for these API functions ended on March 31, 2020.
+In December of 2025, Google retired the instant play feature.